microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

 # Validate Azure resource configuration

 PSRule makes it easy to validate Infrastructure as Code (IaC) such as Azure resources.
-For example, Azure resources can be validated to match and internal standard or baseline.
+For example, Azure resources can be validated to match an internal standard or baseline.

 !!!
 Note
     A pre-built module to validate Azure resources already exists.